 - Applying a force or torque for lifting, turning, or forming.

 Depending on the motion that actuators provide to the valves, two types of actuator mechanisms are available:

 - Linear Actuators

-Rotary actuators produce the rotating motion to operate valves like ball, butterfly and plug valves.
-On the other hand, Linear actuators converts hydraulic, pneumatic or electric energy into linear motion to operate valves like gate, globe, pinch, etc.
+Rotary actuators produce the rotating motion to operate valves like a ball, butterfly, and plug valves.
+On the other hand, Linear actuators convert hydraulic, pneumatic, or electric energy into linear motion to operate valves like gate valves, globe valves, pinch valves, etc.

 Based on the power source the actuators use, four types of actuators are available in industrial applications: